 Unsurprisingly, the world got in fever with the new mid-engined Lamborghini.
 Pop stars and playboys snapped up most of the production even though each Miura cost 4 times the price of a Jaguar E-type.
 In less than 3 years, Lamborghini built 474 units of the first generation Miura P400.

 Born in simpler times when designers didn’t have to contend with safety legislation and pedestrian impact requirements, the Miura was a car created when style reigned supreme.
 With bold, sweeping lines and the now-iconic wedge silhouette prominently featured on the Lamborghini Miura, all future Lamborghini models can be traced back to this iconic model to some degree.

 The leather-clad cabin with roof-mounted switchgear and a low and reclined seating position was more akin to flying in a Concorde than driving a car, and the doors themselves were made to resemble a bull’s horns when opened, a reverence to its name’s origins, a famous line of Spanish fighting bulls.
 All of this could only be the product of its creator, Marcello Gandini, who had spent most of his time designing interiors for nightclubs prior to arriving at the Bertone Design Studio.

-The car finally gained worldwide attention when an orange Miura is seen driving through an impressive alpine landscape in the opening sequence of the 1969 cult movie The Italian Job, before being blown up in an Alpine tunnel.
+The car finally gained worldwide attention when an orange Miura is seen driving through the Alps in the opening sequence of the 1969 cult movie The Italian Job, before being blown up in an Alpine tunnel.
 Something that a film producer nowadays would certainly reconsider given its current 7-digit $ value.